 No Nut November (NNN) is where people decide not to ejaculate for a month.
 Nutting is another word for ejaculation (which is good because we don’t have enough of those).
 Although anyone can take part, it’s usually something that men with penises, take part in.
 It’s an internet thing (it came from reddit which came from the No Fap movement) and a lot of people hate it.

-A lot of the people taking part in NNN (or No Fap generally) are absolute fucking dicks about it – sorry about the swearing.
-No really, they fucking suck.
+A lot of the people taking part in NNN (or No Fap generally) are real dicks about it.
 They use hateful sexual slurs against women, and are often racist.
 Some of these people also have used NNN to threaten sex workers and porn companies.

 However, it’s important to remember that a lot of people doing it are being pretty chill.
 Some of their posts about it are genuinely funny.
-I think it’s just important to remember that people get really shitty sex education, which doesn’t teach them anything useful about masturbation at all.
+I think it’s just important to remember that people get really bad sex ed, which doesn’t teach them anything useful about masturbation at all.

 Why do people do it?

 Just as with masturbation itself, people take part in No Nut November for lots of different reasons.
 Many people feel that they masturbate too much or are in some way addicted to sexual thoughts or images (eg porn).
 Some look at the energy and time they put into masturbation and think they could use this for something else.
 ‘Don’t masturbate for a month and learn the violin, or Dutch’ (which is actually the sexiest of languages, don’t fight me).

 Others think that it will make them ‘more of a man’ if they are able to be in control of their urges.
 Related to this some people think that their levels of testosterone will increase if they don’t masturbate.
 If they think that this one hormone will make them more manly then they will be more manly – but that’s not how either testosterone or manliness works.